etianl/Trouser-Streak/README.md

 - There is also an option for deleting chunk data in that particular dimension on the server.
 - The .newchunkcount command can tell you how many chunks have been saved in data in the dimension you are in.
 - *NewerNewChunks Special Options:*
+- These are to be used when the server has two distinct diamond layers, and two distinct lava pool layers underground at spawn.
 - The "IgnoreFlowBelow0" does not show a new chunk if liquid flow is only below Y zero, but does show a newchunk if flow is above Y zero, or both above AND below Y zero.
 - The "AdvancedMode" highlights chunks that have flow only below Y0.
 If there is nothing but these you are updating old chunks to the new build limits and the FlowIsBelowY0 coloured chunks are OLD.
 If they are mixed with newchunks the FlowIsBelowY0 coloured chunks are NEW.
 - AdvancedMode can be confusing, do not use if you can't interpret the chunk data.